 Technology, Accessibility, and Design

-Technology, Accessibility, and Design (TAD) is a course at Olin College of Engineering taught by Caitrin Lynch and Paul Ruvolo.
+Technology, Accessibility, and Design (TAD) is a course at Olin College of Engineering.
+It was developed by Caitrin Lynch and Paul Ruvolo.

 The course equips students with an interdisciplinary set of tools to design, build, and critique technologies that mediate access to physical and digital worlds.
 We use disability, specifically blindness and low-vision, as a lens to examine the ways in which technology (e.g., assistive, medical, consumer) can both enhance and diminish access to economic, social, and informational resources.
 Students will examine the history of such technologies and analyze modern trends.
 Building from this perspective, students will learn about design processes and implementation strategies for maximizing the accessibility of the technologies they build.